Semiparametric Estimation of Fractional Integration: An Evaluation of Local Whittle Methods: Empirical Applications

+In Table~\ref{tab:french_subsample}, we report the memory parameter estimates for French inflation using six local Whittle estimators.
+The top panel reports estimates for the extended 1955--2025 sample, including the LWLFC estimator of \cite{hou-perron-2014}.
+For comparability with the original analysis and with our replication in Table~\ref{tab:emp_hurvich_chen}, we retain the bandwidth $m = 40$ chosen by \cite{hurvich-chen-2000}.
+On the extended sample this corresponds to the power rule $m = \lfloor n^{0.55} \rfloor$.
+Across the six estimators, full-sample estimates now span $\hat{d} \in [0.121, 0.801]$.
+LWLFC yields the lowest estimate among all estimators, with $\hat{d} = 0.121$, and the corresponding 95\% confidence interval contains zero.
+This suggests that level shifts are contributing to the low-frequency power, which the other estimators attribute to memory.

-Table~\ref{tab:french_subsample} reports the memory parameter estimates for each of these regimes with two bandwidth selection approaches.
-Panel~A applies the same power rule as the full sample ($m = n^{0.60}$), yielding small subsample bandwidths of $m \in \{23, 19, 20\}$.
-Panel~B uses the bootstrap-MSE-optimal selection procedure of \cite{arteche-orbe-2017}, which results in larger subsample bandwidths of $m \in \{91, 32, 58\}$.
-We note that in both panels of this table, for 2ELW we specify a trend of order zero (i.e., demeaning only).
+To investigate this further, in Panels A and B of Table~\ref{tab:french_subsample}, we report the memory parameter estimates for each of these regimes with two bandwidth selection approaches.
+Panel~A applies the same implied power rule from the full sample ($m = \lfloor n^{0.55} \rfloor$), yielding small subsample bandwidths of $m \in \{19, 15, 30\}$.
+Panel~B uses the bootstrap-MSE-optimal selection procedure of \cite{arteche-orbe-2017}, which results in larger subsample bandwidths of $m \in \{97, 30, 31\}$.
+We note that in all panels of this table, for 2ELW we specify a trend of order zero (i.e., demeaning only).

-In Table~\ref{tab:french_subsample}, we see that the full-sample LW and tapered LW estimates consistently exceed the subsample estimates.
-For example, in Panel~A the Velasco-tapered LW estimate is $\hat{d} = 0.819$ for the full sample but only $0.248$ for the pre-oil-shocks regime.
-Similarly, in Panel~B the HC tapered LW estimate is $\hat{d} = 0.682$ for the full sample compared to $0.433$ for the oil shocks regime.
-This pattern suggests that the full-sample estimates of persistence are inflated due to regime or level shifts.
-However, the subsample estimates do not collapse entirely to zero, as a purely spurious long-memory explanation would predict.
-Using 2ELW as a benchmark (given its robustness to an unknown mean), the three regimes yield estimates $\hat{d}$ in the ranges $0.275$--$0.415$, $0.453$--$0.491$, and $0.180$--$0.251$, respectively, indicating genuine weak-to-moderate long memory within regimes.

-The results suggest there is more ambiguity about memory during the disinflation period.
-Here, estimates collapse further and in some cases become negative.
-In Panel~A, three of five 95\% confidence intervals (LW, V, HC) contain zero, consistent with $I(0)$ dynamics.
-There is a large discrepancy between ELW and 2ELW ($-0.205$ vs.\ $0.251$).
-ELW's 95\% confidence interval lies entirely below zero while 2ELW's lies entirely above zero.
-Panel~B, with bootstrap-MSE-optimal bandwidths ($m = 58$), reveals similar disagreement among estimators: the 95\% confidence intervals for LW, HC, and ELW contain zero, while V ($\hat{d} = -0.347$) is significantly negative and 2ELW ($\hat{d} = 0.180$) remains significantly positive.
-In both panels A and B, the LW and 2ELW estimates are the most stable regardless of bandwidth selection.

-We draw two main conclusions from the subsample analysis.
-First, there is evidence of genuine long memory within the earlier regimes.
-The pre-oil-shocks and oil-shocks periods both produce statistically significant estimates of persistence ($\hat{d} \approx 0.275$--$0.491$ using 2ELW).
-On the other hand, the disinflation period shows weaker and more ambiguous memory estimates that vary across estimators.
-Second, regime shifts further inflate the full-sample estimates, with the range $\hat{d} \in [0.450, 0.819]$ being due to a combination of the genuine within-regime persistence and spurious memory from structural breaks.